 Today we’re going to learn how to make an easy braided chunky yarn wreath.
-This is one of the easiest and quickest projects I’ve ever made and it’s so warm and cozy looking.
+This is one of the easiest and quickest chunky yarn wreath projects I’ve ever made and it’s so warm and cozy looking.
 Let’s see how it’s made!

 When I was shopping for yarn to do my Clover Pom Pom Maker Tutorial, I came across this super soft and chunky yarn that I just couldn’t pass up!
 I had no idea what I was going to make with it but I bought it anyway.
 I was just about to put it away in my craft room for another day and I started wondering what if I could learn how to make a chunky yarn wreath.

-I grabbed some of my dog’s hair elastics, a chip clip and got started.
+To get started, I grabbed some of my dog’s hair elastics and a chip clip.
 Umm what?
 Ha ha.
-You can meet June here if you’d like, but let’s make this wreath first and I’ll explain the hair ties and chip clip.
-Here’s what I used to make it:
+You can meet June here if you’d like, but let’s make this easy chunky yarn wreath first and I’ll explain the hair ties and chip clip.
+Here’s what I used to make the wreath:

-Supplies – How To Make An Easy Braided Chunky Yarn Wreath
+Supplies – How To Make A Chunky Yarn Wreath DIY

 - A wreath frame – I used this style